lavabyrd/streamapp/README.md

   2. Download and install Pip for installing python packages.
 Details on doing this can be found at http://sharadchhetri.com/2014/05/30/install-pip-centos-rhel-ubuntu-debian/
   3. Navigate into the directory and install the requirements by using `pip install -r requirements.txt`.
   4. Add your twitter keys to the `settings.py` file.
 These can be obtained from https://apps.twitter.com.
-  5. Text run the application by using `python app.py`.
+  5. Test run the application by using `python app.py`.
+  6. Edit the file path in `streamer.conf` to match the location of `/home/username`.
+  7. Copy this file to `/etc/init` and reload your init files.
+This can generally be done by using something like `initctl reload-configuration`.
+  8. You should be able to start the service using `service streamer start` and stop it using `service streamer stop`.

 Example API calls can be found the following end points: `/start` and `/stop`.

 **Future work:**